Christmas Traditions in Austria, Germany, Switzerland

 From Santa to “Silent Night”

 Many “American” Christmas elements have come from German Europe.
 “Silent Night” was composed in Austria in 1818.
 (More in Silent Night (Stille Nacht).)
-The Advent or Christmas calendar is a German tradition that has become increasingly popular in the U.S. Even some American Christmas words come from German.
+The Advent or Christmas calendar is a German tradition that has become increasingly popular in the US.
+(See our online Advent Calendar with daily Christmas facts starting on December 1.)
+Even some American Christmas words come from German.
 Kris Kringle is a corruption of Christkindl (“Christ Child” — It is the Christkindl who brings gifts on Christmas Eve in Germany, not Santa!)
 And it was the German-American political cartoonist Thomas Nast (1840-1902) who gave us the modern image of Santa Claus in the 1860s.
 (Nast was born in Germany and came to the US with his family as a young boy.)
 His Christmas illustrations for Harper’s Weekly were later published in book form and, along with Clement Clarke Moore’s “The Night Before Christmas,” helped establish our “jolly old elf” image of Santa — not to be confused with St. Nikolaus (St. Nicholas).
 His day, Nikolaustag, is on December 6.

 More on The German Way

 Our A-Z guide to Germanic Christmas traditions and terms